EyeLoveKnots

 Find the free crochet pattern instructions below, or purchase a printer-friendly, ad-free PDF on Ravelry by clicking here.

 This floral motif has been one of absolute favorite little things!
-I have used to create my Sunflower Shawl (Free Crochet Pattern), as well as my more recent Floral Hoop Earrings (Free Crochet Pattern).
+I have used to create so many fun free crochet patterns in the Delilah Series:

 My brother gave me this mug for Christmas last year.
 It’s one of my favorites!